Project-India/pi-paanshop/README.md

-# pi-paanshop V3
+# pi-paanshop
-Burgershot Job For your server
+Paan Shop Job For your server

 This was not created by me, I have just updated it to QB-Menu,QB-INPUT and Fixed the Garage